untypedjay/tech-to-go/powershell/concepts.md

 ### Writing Skript Modules
 1. Add a module file, e.g. `Get-Time.psm1`
-2. Put the file into a module directory which has the same name as the script and put it into the standard module directory, e.g. `Get-Time`
+2. Put the file into a module directory which has the same name as the script and put it into the standard module directory (e.g. C:\Program Files\WindowsPowerShell\Modules\Get-Time)
 3. Add a manifest file (optional)

 ### Writing Functions